semrush/intergalactic/website/docs/components/auto-tips/auto-tips.md

 | AutoComplete | ❌                                                           | ✅                                      | ✅                                                | ✅                                       | ✅                                                  |
 | AutoSuggest  | ❌                                                           | ✅                                      | ❌                                                | ❌                                       | ✅                                                  |

-> If your search behaviour is different from those presented in the table, it is possible that you discovered a new pattern 🕺🏻 (or we did not take something into account).
+> If your search behavior is different from those presented in the table, it is possible that you discovered a new pattern 🕺🏻 (or we did not take something into account).

 @## Appearance